eniteris/the-makers-eye/README.md

 Netrunner Card Recognition

 Run the script with `python makerseye_v0.2.py`.
+Requires a bunch of packages (cv2, numpy, pickle, PIL, urllib, imagehash), most which can be installed with `pip install [package]`.
+Google for more informaton.
 `scans.32ihash` is the datafile and should be in the same directory as the script.
 Requires an internet connection to jinteki.net to retrieve detected images.